TerryCraddock/Scratching-the-MNIST/README.md

 # Scratching-the-MNIST
-Very simple neural network from scratch using NumPy to solve the MNIST handwritten digit classification dataset.
+Very simple implementation of a neural network to classify handwritten digits from the MNIST dataset, built from scratch using NumPy and core math operations without relying on machine learning frameworks like TensorFlow or PyTorch.